What to expect

 Sometimes people only need a few sessions to get what they need, and others need longer, several months, a year, or more in some cases.
 I work with a treatment plan focusing clearly on what it is people want to attend to and put regular reviews in place to consider where we are in relation to these aims.
 I always aim to support people through their difficulties as fast as is possible, whilst respecting the pace of each individual.

 Therapy is most effective on a weekly basis, although fortnightly sessions are sometimes agreed to with Lifespan Integration (LI).
 Sessions are normally 60 minutes but if using LI, sessions can sometimes last up to one and a half hours.

 I work from a therapy room in Borrowash that benefits from being in natural surroundings, is tranquil and has good privacy.
-I only offer therapy face to face and not via Skype (or similar software).
+I also work outdoors in natural environments in Derbyshire.

 I hope this offers an idea of what to expect initially.
-If you have any further questions about the process please don’t hesitate to contact me (go to ‘contact’).
+If you have any further questions about the process please don’t hesitate to contact me (please go to ‘contact’).

 People whom have worked with me have reported that they are often unsure as to what to expect and the start, but that as time goes by they become more confident, feel safe and share things that they have found hard to do in the past.
 This has enabled them to feel freer and shifted blocks that have held them back in the past.